 Right when you walk into Chive, the flashy mirrors, chandeliers, and deep blues transport you to another time.
 Both a restaurant and a bar, this is an ideal destination for any time of day, in any atmosphere.
 Open for lunch, dinner, and late night drinks, one of the most popular dishes is the Striped Seabass or Lobster and Edamame Risotto.
 There’s also a creative cocktails list as well as a full selection of wine and beer.
 The restaurant is higher scale, though the portions are still decently sized.
 All in all, one of the classiest places on the street, so be sure to check it out.

 Prices range from $31-60.
 4 W. Broughton Street.
 For more information call: 912-233-1748.

 Flying Monk Noodle Bar

-The newest addition to Broughton Street is The Flying Monk Noodle Bar, and it’s a Pho lovers dream.
+The Flying Monk Noodle Bar is a Pho lovers dream.
 Though the space is small and the tables are close quarters, the atmosphere is fun and engaging, and the portions are big enough to share with a friend.
 Some of the favorites here are the shrimp lemongrass noodle bowl or Bangkok noodle curry.
 Finish up your meal with authentic Vietnamese coffee, a stronger, sweeter, iced version of what you’ll get at your local cafe.

 Prices range from $11-30.
 5 W. Broughton Street.
 For more information call: 912-232-8888.